lemyskaman/kdevice-gabbler/README.md

 # kdevice-gabbler

-A small http service that exposes to local network hardware info as json
+A small http service that exposes to local network the ip and mac of a device

 This program will start a expressjs http service, that retuns some hardware information when a request is made to the local ip of the device that runs it.